 CDL’s approach would require a much larger governing body, including not only librarians and library administrators but also educators, statewide faculty senate members, publishers and press.
 This may be more difficult or less desirable to emulate, despite the clear success the model provides.

-Finally the WRLC model, which we have mostly copied here, allows the CSU campuses to keep participating as equal members but does not require membership buy-in.
+Finally, the WRLC model, which we have mostly copied here and aligned with the old ULMS governance model, allows the CSU campuses to keep participating as equal members but does not require membership buy-in.
 It may be the most feasible to implement in the short-to-medium-term, but does not solve the main intertwined issues of funding and staffing.